 11. DIY Nail Polish Easter Eggs

 These DIY nail polish Easter eggs look like a million bucks, but don’t worry.
-They can cost next to nothing if you have leftover plastic Easter eggs from past years and/or have a bunch of old nail polish that you don’t where anymore.
+They can cost next to nothing if you have leftover plastic Easter eggs from past years and/or a bunch of old nail polish that you don’t wear anymore.
 You can also hit your local dollar store to stock up on new supplies inexpensively.
 Kids and adults alike will love making nail polish Easter eggs.

 12. Babouchka Easter Eggs

 Aren’t these Babouchka Easter Eggs the most adorable thing you’ve ever seen?
 While they look impressive, they’re actually not difficult at all to create, and definitely worth a try.
 This tutorial will walk you through the process, helping even the most unartistic person to be successful.
-You’ll need hard boiled eggs, a pencil, acrylic paints, and a paintbrush.
+You’ll need hard-boiled eggs, a pencil, acrylic paints, and a paintbrush.
 Use the cap of a glue stick as a template for tracing a circle towards the top of the egg for the “head”.
 Below the circle, draw a line horizontally all around the circle to become the bottom dress portion of your doll.
-You’ll follow the instructions for filling in the details of the face, head scarf and bottom dress.
+You’ll follow the instructions for filling in the details of the face, head scarf, and bottom dress.
 Before you know it, you’ll have a whole carton filled with these adorable Babouchka Easter eggs.

-13. Black and White Scandinavian-Inspired Easter Eggs
+13. Black & White Scandinavian-Inspired Easter Eggs

-Black and white is so popular and trendy making these black and white Sharpie eggs a fun addition to Easter décor.
+Black and white are so popular and trendy making these black and white Sharpie eggs a fun addition to Easter décor.
 Teens would especially love decorating eggs like this!
 This is a really simple but effective design, and all you really need is eggs and a black Sharpie marker.
 It doesn’t get simpler than this!

 Have a gamer in the family?
 They’ll love these Super Mario Bros.
 Easter Eggs, whatever their age!
-You don’t need to consider yourself an artist to accomplish these cool characters!
+You don’t need to consider yourself an artist to accomplish these cool designs.
 Use a pencil to sketch characters on your egg using images found online.
 Use acrylic paint to fill them in and Sharpie paint markers to finish smaller details.
 Step-by-step instructions are included to walk you through the creative Easter egg decorating process!